 Revisit your vision statement whenever you experience significant life changes or transitions.
 Reviewing it annually or biannually ensures it remains relevant and aligned with your evolving goals.

 You must have some vision for your life.
-Even if you don’t know the plan, you have to have a direction in which you choose to go… You want to be in the driver’s seat of your own life because if you are not, life will drive you.”
-Oprah Winfrey
+Even if you donโt know the plan, you have to have a direction in which you choose to goโฆ You want to be in the driverโs seat of your own life because if you are not, life will drive you.โ Oprah Winfrey

-I put the essence of who I am, and everything I have experienced that makes me who I am, with great enthusiasm, into my retreats, courses and books. – Dr Margaretha Montagu (MBChB, MRCGP, NLP master pract cert, Transformational Life Coach dip, Counselling cert, Med Hyp Dip and EAGALA cert)
+I put the essence of who I am, and everything I have experienced that makes me who I am, with great enthusiasm, into my retreats, courses and books. – Dr Margaretha Montagu (MBChB, MRCGP, NLP master pract (cert,) Transformational Life Coach (dip,) Life Story Coach (cert) Counselling (cert,) Med Hypnotherapy (dip) and EAGALA (cert)

 Why just survive when you can thrive?
-When you subscribe to my Savoir Vivre Vignettes Newsletter, you won’t just get my musings on living a more meaningful life here on my little French farm —you’ll unlock FREE access to my How to Survive a Life Quake 7-part online course (valued at 79€.)
-Think of it as your step-by-step survival kit for those “what-on-earth-just-happened” moments in life.
+Enrol in my How to Survive a Life Quake 7-part online course.
+Think of it as your step-by-step survival kit for those โwhat-on-earth-just-happenedโ moments in life.